ninabarzh/broomstick/content/posts/neutrality.md

 ### Silence as harm

 [Gallaudet Research Institute, 2023](https://www.gallaudet.edu/research/): Language deprivation affects roughly 70% of Deaf, DeafBlind, DeafDisabled, and Hard of Hearing children, with BIPOC children disproportionately impacted.
 Professionals who offer “neutral, parent-choice advice” rather than advocating for early access to sign language effectively prolong this deprivation.
-Neutrality in this context is not safety or prudence—it is negligence dressed up in politeness.
+Neutrality in this context is not safety or prudence, it is negligence dressed up in politeness.

 ### Silence as complicity